akveo/nebular/docs/articles/index.md

 Nebular is a set of essential modules for your next Angular application.

-The purpose of the modules is to solve generic tasks faster and more efficient so that you can focus on a business logic and leave routine behind.
+The purpose of the modules is to solve generic tasks faster and more efficient so that you can focus on business logic and leave routine behind.

 <div class="note note-info">
   <div class="note-title">Current state</div>